 - Instagram is a visually focused social media platform.
 This is the place you will want to post high-quality, mobile-friendly pictures and videos of your team in action to help people feel like they know you personally.
 You can also tag people and businesses and use locations to increase how many people see your posts.

 Managing Social Media Accounts

-Once your social media profiles are set up, it’s time to start posting & being “social”.
-Don’t let this part overwhelm you, posting to social media shouldn’t take very much time.
+Once your social media profiles are set up, it’s time to start posting and be “social.”
+Don’t let this part overwhelm you -- posting to social media shouldn’t take very much time.
 You only need to post about three to five times a week on each social media profile (LinkedIn can be less.)

 The type of content you post is very important.
 The best piece of advice is to stay personable.
 Again, social media is how potential customers can get to know you on the internet.
 You want to advertise your services but not annoy people.

-Email marketing is a middle ground for people who haven’t committed to your services yet and a way to add value to current customers.
-In this section we’ll go over how and where to get email addresses and what to do with them.
+Email marketing is a middle ground for people who haven’t committed to your services yet and is a way to add value to current customers.
+In this section, we’ll go over how and where to get email addresses and what to do with them.

 Keep your email form simple.
 Decide what information will be useful - usually this is at least a name and email address.
-Seconds matter in the online world, and the longer it takes for someone to fill out your form, the less likely they will actually do it.
+Seconds matter in the online world, and the longer it takes for someone to fill out your form, the less likely they will do it.